sr99622/libonvif/README.md

     Admin:

-        Camera Name  - Sets the application display name of the camera based on the camera mfgr and serial number.
+        Camera Name  - Changes the application display name of the camera.
         Set admin Password - Can be used to change the password for the camera.
         Sync Time - Will reset the camera's current time without regard to time zone.
         Browser - Will launch a browser session with the camera for advanced maintenance.
         Enable Reboot - Will enable the reboot button for use.
+Camera will be removed from list.
         Enable Reset - Will enable the reset button for use.
 Use with caution, all camera settings will be reset.